morph::scale

 template <typename T, typename S=T>

-struct Scale : public ScaleImpl<number_type<T>::value, T, S> {};
+struct scale : public scale_impl<number_type<T>::value, T, S> {};

-Template param T is the type of the numbers or vectors that will be scaled.
-Param S is the type of the output numbers (or for vectors, their elements).
+is the type of the numbers or vectors that will be scaled.
+Param S

 In future, other scaling implementations could be introduced for other mathematical objects.

-morph::Scale and friends make use of an enumerated scale function class:
+and friends make use of an enumerated scale function class:

 namespace morph {

-enum class ScaleFn { Linear, Logarithmic };
+enum class scaling_function { Linear, Logarithmic };

 At present only these two scaling functions are supported, but this could be extended if needed.